 Eashoa Msheekha (Jesus the Messiah) spoke Aramaic.
 Of course, this was two thousand years ago, the language has evolved and today it is like old English; it sounds very different.
+The Ancient Church of the East, that emerged out of Jerusalem at the end of the Apostolic Age, referred to it as Leeshana Ateeqah or the "old tongue."
 I call it Ancient Aramaic.
-The Ancient Church of the East, that emerged out of Jerusalem at the end of the Apostolic Age, referred to it as Leeshana Ateeqah or the "old tongue."
-It is still used in the liturgy, although it is explained in the modern vernacular by the priests and deacons during church services.
-There are a few priests and bishops that know how to read it.
-It comes in many dialects of the Middle East and Africa of the Eastern Churches or Eastern rites of the Catholic and Orthodox churches.
+It is still used in the liturgy of the Eastern Churches, although it is explained in their modern vernacular by the priests and deacons during church services.
+There are some clergy that know how to read it.
+It comes in many dialects of the Middle East and Africa, of the Eastern Churches, and from the Orthodox churches of some Eastern European countries.
 Nobody speaks this language anymore -- not the ancient form of it.
-Those who claim to speak Aramaic, are only speaking modern versions of the language, just as nobody speaks Old English or even Middle English anymore.
+Those who claim to speak Aramaic, are only speaking modern derivatives of the language, just as nobody speaks Old English or even Middle English anymore.
 Nobody speaks Koine Greek, Old Norse, or Old German, and so on.
 These languages have all evolved.
-And so today one also finds Hebrew and Aramaic spoken by millions of people in the Middle East, for example, but these are modern versions of the language.
+And so today one also finds Hebrew and Aramaic spoken by millions of people in the Middle East, but these are modern versions of the language.
 They don't sound the same as Ancient Aramaic.
-The roots of many words are the same and the old form can be learned.
+The roots of many words are the same, however, and the old form can be learned.
 This I have done, so I can read the Scriptures and translate them faithfully.
 Actually, the Scriptures have preserved the Ancient Aramaic language, and the language has preserved the Scriptures.

 The hallmarks of this translation are: